 - During true equilibrium, BPND can be estimated as simple ratio

-- Only a static scan at certain time is required, if steady-state is otherwise confirmed
+- Only a short static scan at certain time is required, if steady-state is otherwise confirmed

 - If no there is no reference region, VT can be estimated instead of BPND as a simple tissue-to-venous plasma ratio

 - Outcome is not vulnerable to perfusion change during infusion

 - Difficulties in providing constant infusion of radiopharmaceutical, for instance because of variation in plasma clearance

 - Optimal bolus-to-infusion ratio may vary considerably between individuals